Blackmagic Decklink Integration with Media Blocks SDK

 # Working with Decklink Audio Sink Block

 The Decklink Audio Sink block enables audio output to Blackmagic Decklink devices.
-This block handles the complexities of audio timing and device interfacing, allowing you to focus on your application logic.
+This block handles the complexities of audio timing and device interfacing.

 # Device Enumeration